Skip Navigation

 Contract Provisions

 The same environmental attributes regime as in the LT2 contracts (i.e., supplier benefits from revenue) is proposed for the first half of the 40-year contract.
-Given the 40-year term of the LLT contract (as compared to the 20-year term of the LT2 contracts), the IESO is considering implementing a revenue-sharing mechanism between the supplier and IESO for the last 20 years of the LLT contract term.
+The IESO is proposing a revenue-sharing mechanism between the supplier and the IESO for the last 20 years of the LLT contract term.

-Other items remain in flux, including the rolling average period over which non-performance charges will be determined, as well as the applicable escalation mechanism.
+Other items continue to remain in flux, including early in-service provisions, the rolling average period over which non-performance charges will be determined, and an applicable escalation mechanism.

 Next Steps